Rigorous Bounds on Light-by-Light Scattering: Results

 \subsection{Comparison with partial UV completions}

 In the sections above, we computed rigorous bounds in the EFT coefficients appearing in the low-energy amplitudes \eqref{eq:fgh}.
 It may be interesting to compare our bounds with values in some known partial UV completions.
-We use the word ``partial'' to emphasize that the theories we have in mind may not themselves be UV-complete theories, but they may be defined in an arbitrarily large energy range $M^2<E^2<\Lambda^2$ and will therefore necessarily lie in the allowed region in our approach.
+We use the word ``partial'' to emphasize that the theories we have in mind may not themselves be UV-complete theories, but they may be defined in an arbitrarily large energy range $M^2<E^2<\Lambda^2$, where $\Lambda$ is a scale at which further UV completion is necessary.

-The partial UV completions we consider consist of integrating out massive fields, either at tree-level or one-loop level.
-In tables~\ref{tab:EFTcoefValues_trees} and \ref{tab:EFTcoefValues_loops} we give the values of the EFT coefficients following from such procedure.
+The partial completions we consider consist of integrating out massive fields, either at tree-level or one-loop level.
+In tables~\ref{tab:EFTcoefValues_trees} and \ref{tab:EFTcoefValues_loops} we give the values of the EFT coefficients following from this procedure.
 Note that for the case of fields with mass $m$ entering at loop level, we have $M^2=4m^2$.
 Any linear combination of the coefficients in tables~\ref{tab:EFTcoefValues_trees}--\ref{tab:EFTcoefValues_loops} will also be allowed.